-The Gaslamp Quarter Association (GQA) strives to keep its members abreast of issues surrounding the global pandemic and its local implications.
-The links and logos included on this page connect GQA businesses to critical coronavirus-related information from city, state and federal authorities.
+The Gaslamp Quarter Association (GQA) uses this page to keep its members abreast of coronavirus-related information and updates from city, county, state and federal authorities.

 Small business resources

 March 27, 2020 — City of San Diego: FAQ for businesses navigating the coronavirus pandemic.

 March 27, 2020 — City of San Diego: the Small Business Relief Fund application will be available, Friday, March 27, 2020, at 5:00 p.m.
 The fund provides grants, forgivable loans and low-interest loans for working capital.